Substra/substra-documentation/docs/source/how-to/using-substra/index.rst

-How-to guides for Substra users
+How-to guides for using Substra
 ===============================

 The following guides might be of interest if you are a data scientist using Substra.